quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.24.4 - November 8, 2019 =
+* Improvement: create new contact in Quaderno is customers udpate their names

 = 1.24.3 - October 2, 2019 =
 * Improvement: show tax IDs in some countries